joshwe7/joshwe7/README.md

 ## Welcome👋

 ## 🙋🏻‍♂️ About Me
-🌱 I’m currently diving deep into C# and Unity, enhancing my skills in game development
+🌱 I’m currently diving deep into C# and Unity, enhancing my skills in game development.

 💼 I work in FiveM as a fluent full stack developer, specializing in UI design and development.